-During the fourth quarter of 2021, the Fund deposited with the IRS \$731 million from the separate custody account in which the Agreed Security Amount is held pursuant to Section 6603 of the Code (the "Deposit"), which represents the full amount of the tax and penalties currently claimed by the IRS for the Fund's 2018 and 2019 tax years, together with interest thereon through October 2021.
+During the fourth quarter of 2021, the Fund deposited with the IRS pursuant to Section 6603 of the Code \$731 million (the "Deposit") from the separate custody account in which the Agreed Security Amount is held, which represents the full amount of the tax and penalties currently claimed by the IRS for the Fund's 2018 and 2019 tax years, together with interest thereon through October 2021.
 The Fund does not agree with the amount claimed by the IRS, and intends to continue to pursue its positions with respect to the underlying tax issues in controversy with the IRS.
 The Fund therefore believes that the amount of tax, penalties and interest claimed by the IRS is overstated, and by making the Deposit the Fund has not acquiesced in or agreed to the positions of the IRS with respect to the tax issues in controversy.
 The Fund decided to make the Deposit solely in order to cut off any further interest accrual on the amount of the Deposit (which would accrue at a relatively high rate) if the IRS ultimately were to prevail on the tax issues in controversy.
 The Fund determined that this course of action was prudent given that the Fund is required to hold the Agreed Security Amount pursuant to the District Court's October 26, 2020 Order approving the Joint Motion described above in any event and the making of the Deposit cuts off any further potential interest accrual on the Deposit amount.
 Moreover, if the Fund prevails on some or all of the tax issues in controversy, any portion of the Deposit that is required to be returned to the Fund by the IRS will be paid to the Fund with interest accrued at the rate provided for under the Code.
-The amount of the Deposit is reflected in the Fund's financial statements as an offset to existing federal unrecognized tax benefits, including related interest, in the amount of \$166 million and an account receivable in the amount of \$565 million rather than as an amount included in the Fund's separate custody account.
+The amount of the Deposit is reflected in the Fund's financial statements as an offset to existing federal unrecognized tax benefits, including related interest, in the amount of \$153 million and an account receivable in the amount of \$578 million rather than as an amount included in the Fund's separate custody account.
 Based on further developments in the IRS administrative process relating to the Fund's 2018 and 2019 tax years (and subsequent tax years), the Fund may in the future elect to increase, or decrease, the amount of the Deposit with the IRS.

-During the first quarter of 2022, the Fund was notified of an audit by the New York State Department of Taxation for the 2020 tax year.
-During the third quarter of 2022, the Fund was notified of an audit by the New York City Department of Finance for the 2020 tax year.
-The Fund's 2021 tax year remains subject to examination by the California Franchise Tax Board, the New York State Department of Taxation and Finance and the New York City Department of Finance.
+The Fund's 2021 tax year is currently under audit by the Internal Revenue Service.
+The Fund is also under audit by the New York State Department of Taxation and New York City Department of Finance for the 2020 and 2021 tax years.
+The Fund's 2021 tax year remains subject to examination by the California Franchise Tax Board.